 5. English Name: False cubeb leaves (The seeds from the plant is known as mkpuru uziza (uziza seeds) ) Local Name: Uziza leaves/ Ashanti pepper leaves/ Benin pepper leaves/ Guinea cubeb leaves Botanical Name: Piper guineense

-In the local Nigerian market, it is known as hot leaves. it’s peppery and is usually used in small quantity to add flavour and a very nice aroma to soups like Ofe nsala, Vegetable soups and sometimes Egusi soup.
+In the local Nigerian market, it is known as hot leaves. it’s peppery and is usually used in small quantities to add flavour and a very nice aroma to soups like Ofe nsala, Vegetable soups and sometimes Egusi soup.
 It is rich in anti-oxidants and has preservative properties.

 6. English Name: Bushbuck Local Name: Utazi (Igbo), ‘arokeke’(Yoruba) Botanical Name: Gongronema latifolium